ekline-io/ekline-kubernetes-website/content/en/docs/reference/instrumentation/slis.md

 ## Using this data

 The component SLIs metrics endpoint is intended to be scraped at a high frequency.
-Scraping at a high frequency means that you end up with greater granularity of the gauge's signal, which can be then used to calculate SLOs.
+Scraping at a high frequency means that you end up with greater granularity of the gage's signal, which can be then used to calculate SLOs.
 The `/metrics/slis` endpoint provides the raw data necessary to calculate an availability SLO for the respective Kubernetes component.